angeldollface/mandys-house/documentation/scaffolding.markdown

 ## SCAFFOLDING A NEW MANDY-POWERED SITE

-Since Mandy's core philosophy is to make life simple, and I didn't want anyone to manually create files and do all *that* tedious work, Mandy has a trick up her over-size sleeves.
+Since Mandy's core philosophy is to make life simple, and I didn't want anyone to manually create files and do all *that* tedious work, Mandy has a trick up her over-sized sleeves.

 In some programming languages, you can pull in third-party libraries from GitHub.
 Mandy takes a similar approach.
 Instead of using some central service for storing themes and sites other people have made, Mandy allows you to scaffold a new Mandy site directly from GitHub.
 Here's a small example: